It hasn't been a normal career path.

 My job required a master's degree, so I studied graphics via distance learning while teaching full time.
 Master's degree earned.
 Then I realized I wanted my terminal degree in case a university called on me.
 I traveled 200 miles south once per week to take classes while continuing to teach full time.
 It took over two years, but I earned my MFA degree.

 Then the book deal came along.
-A salesman for textbooks tried to get me to use their book for my photography and Photoshop classes.
+A textbook salesman tried to get me to use their book for my photography and Photoshop classes.
 No way, I said.
 The book had misinformation.
 He asked if I wanted to write a book.
 Two and a half years later, the book (Photography for the 21st Century) was finished and published worldwide.
 It took pure tenacity to write that book while teaching full time.

 One day I received a phone call from a nearby university.
 Would I come and teach in their Web and Digital Media Development major?
 Change gears.